- Aktuell sida:

 - Strong emotional and physical reactions to reminders, such as palpitations and anxiety.

-2. Avoidance behaviour
+2. Avoidance behaviour.

 - Deliberately avoiding places, people or situations that remind you of the trauma.